felexkemboi/Nakala/README.md

 #   NAKALA
-# Setting up flask app  with a postgress sql
+# Setting up flask app  with a postgress

 The below article will cover the steps to be followed when setting up  the whole app.
 This is more like a documentation of what i was able to do and what i was not able to do and will have out of sequence instructions or solutions to errors so read thoroughly.